jeffbock/RasPin_Pinball/HowToBuild.md

 The VS code configuration files (eg: tasks.json, launch.json, settings.json, c_cpp_properties.json) are automatically set up correctly depending on your current OS, and per instructions below.

+**Important Note**:  You must change the #define in PBBuildSwitch.h depending on which build you want.
+For example,

+    `
+    // #define EXE_MODE_WINDOWS
+    #define EXE_MODE_RASPI
+    `
+    Would be the setting when bulding on a Raspberry Pi.

 # Building for Windows
 Windows development assumes VS Code and Visual Studio 2022 are already installed installed.
 VS 2022 is required to get the MSVC compiler tool chain (cl.exe).